-Amounts owed to Group undertakings of £2.1 million (2015: £nil) are due to Center Parcs (Operating Company) Limited.
-This balance is unsecured, interest-free and repayable on demand.
+Amounts owed to Group undertakings at 21 April 2016 of £2.1 million were due to Center Parcs (Operating Company) Limited.
+This balance was unsecured, interest-free and repayable on demand.

 The fair value of trade and other payables are equal to their book value.